Position

 Responsibilities:

-• Conduct in-depth analysis of clients' banking needs and financial situations.
+• Conduct financial assessments and analysis of clients' financial situations.

-• Develop and implement customized banking strategies and solutions for clients.
+• Develop and present customized financial strategies and solutions to clients.

-• Stay updated on industry trends, regulatory changes, and best practices.
+• Stay updated on industry trends, regulatory changes, and financial best practices.

 Qualifications

-• Bachelor's degree in Finance, Business, or a related field.
-Master's degree preferred.
+• Bachelor’s degree in Finance, Economics, Business Administration, or a related field.
+Master’s degree preferred.

-• Minimum of 5 years of experience in banking, consulting, or a related field.
+• Minimum of 5 years of experience in banking, financial consulting, or a related field.

-• In-depth knowledge of banking products, services, and regulatory requirements.
+• Strong knowledge of banking products, services, and financial markets.

 Is becoming a Bank Consultant a good career path?